sdvickers98/picoCTF-2019-Walkthrough/general_skills/#13 - whats-the-difference.md

 This is because these are binary image files.
 To compare files byte by byte, we want to use `cmp` instead of `diff`.

-If we look at the [man page](https://man7.org/linux/man-pages/man1/cmp.1.html) for `cmp`, we see that the `-b` flag will print the differing bytes, and `-l` will print the actualbyte numbers that differ and the values that differ.
+If we look at the [man page](https://man7.org/linux/man-pages/man1/cmp.1.html) for `cmp`, we see that the `-b` flag will print the differing bytes, and `-l` will print the byte numbers that differ and the actual values that differ.

 If we run this command using these two flags on the provided files, we get this:
 ```